ethersphere/swarm-guide/contents/up-and-download.rst

 .. code-block:: none

-  go-swarm --defaultpath /path/to/directory/index.html --recursive up /path/to/directory
+  swarm --defaultpath /path/to/directory/index.html --recursive up /path/to/directory
   > ef6fc0747d1fbaf86d769b3eed1c836733a30ab90f84c912915c2a300a94ec5b

 You can now access index.html at